No booking fees on the app

 How much does it cost for a train from Birmingham New Street to Manchester Piccadilly?

-What is the best way to travel from Birmingham New Street to Manchester Piccadilly by train?
+How do I find the best train route from Birmingham New Street to Manchester Piccadilly?

 What is the fastest train from Birmingham New Street to Manchester Piccadilly?